chainloop-dev/docs/docs/how-does-it-work.md

 ChainLoop is a Software as a Service (Open Source soon), that consists of a [SLSA level 3](https://slsa.dev/spec/v0.1/requirements#summary-table) provenance-compliant **control plane and single source of truth** for artifacts and attestation **plus a dead-simple, [contract-based](/getting-started/workflow-definition#workflow-contracts) attestation crafting process**.

-The generated attestation and artifacts will be stored in the user-provided OCI registry.

 ![overview](/img/v2/chainloop-parts.png#gh-light-mode-only)
 ![overview](/img/v2/chainloop-parts-dark.png#gh-dark-mode-only)

-It provides your Security/Operation teams with
+It provides your Security/Operation teams with a **centralized control plane** to achieve

+**Standardization**

-- SLSA level 3 compliant single Source of truth for artifacts and attestation built on OSS standards such as [Sigstore](https://www.sigstore.dev/), [in-toto](https://in-toto.io/), [SLSA](https://slsa.dev) and [OCI](https://github.com/opencontainers/image-spec/blob/main/spec.md).
+SLSA level 3 compliant single Source of truth for artifacts and attestation built on OSS standards such as [Sigstore](https://www.sigstore.dev/), [in-toto](https://in-toto.io/), [SLSA](https://slsa.dev) and [OCI](https://github.com/opencontainers/image-spec/blob/main/spec.md).

+**Control**

-- Full control on what kind of data (build info, materials) must be part of the attestation via [**Workflow Contracts**](/getting-started/workflow-definition#workflow-contracts) that can be propagated and enforced downstream to your organization.
+Full control on what kind of data (build info, materials) must be part of the attestation via [**Workflow Contracts**](/getting-started/workflow-definition#workflow-contracts) that can be propagated and enforced downstream to your organization.

+**Observability/Auditability**

-- Org-wide workflow, attestation, and artifacts [visibility and standardization](/getting-started/operator-view).
+Org-wide workflow, attestation, and artifacts [visibility and standardization](/getting-started/operator-view), including error rates, and operational anomalies.

-Dev/Apps teams on the other hand
+Development/Application teams on the other hand

 - Will get compliance with minimum effort since ChainLoop plugs into their existing CI/CD pipelines.
 - They will not need to become security experts.
 The [crafting tool](/getting-started/attestation-crafting) will guide them with guardrails and a familiar DevExp to make sure they comply with the Workflow Contract defined by the SecOps team.